frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 - Convoy
 - Engineering
 featured: false
 description: Debugging webhook configuration can be very tedious, many times you are required plumb together multiple tools to get it to work end to end.
-In this article, we explain how the new Convoy Client CLI tool works.
+In this article, we explain how the new Client CLI tool works.
 published_at: 2023-03-20T10:00:00.000+00:00
 ---

 ## Background

-Convoy is the fastest open-source webhooks gateway available, provides a secure means for engineers to send, receive and debug webhooks.
-Convoy provides comprehensive features such as retries, rate limiting, static IPs, circuit breaking, zero-downtime secrets upgrades and more.
-It's widely accepted among expanding teams and organisations that establishing shared services for synchronised teams is an effective approach to enhancing developer productivity throughout the organisation.
-This is one of the fundamental principles and driving forces behind the growth of platform engineering today.
+Convoy is an open-source high-performance webhooks gateway to manage millions of webhooks end-to-end.
+It is designed to be an highly scalable multi-tenant webhooks gateway to support multiple backend services sending and receiving webhooks.
+It comes baked in with several features like retries, rate limiting, circuit breaking, customer-facing webhooks dashboards, support for both sending & receiving webhooks and a lot more.

 ### Quick overview